MBBS (S’pore) FRCS (Edin) FRCS (Glasg) FAMS

 Subspecialty: Nose and Sinus Surgery

-Dr Samuel CL Yeak (ENT Specialist) Educated in Anglo-Chinese School and Anglo-Chinese Junior College, Dr Yeak was awarded the Public Service Commission’s Local Merit Bursary to study medicine in the National University of Singapore (NUS).
-He graduated in 1987 and after completing his internship and National Service, he joined Tan Tock Seng Hospital (TTSH) in 1990 where he began specialty training in Otolaryngology (ENT).
+Dr Samuel CL Yeak (ENT Specialist) Educated in Anglo-Chinese School and Anglo-Chinese Junior College, Dr Yeak was awarded the Public Service Commission’s Local Merit Bursary to study medicine at the National University of Singapore (NUS).
+He graduated in 1987 and after completing his internship and National Service, joined Tan Tock Seng Hospital (TTSH) in 1990 where he began specialty training in Otolaryngology (ENT).
+This was how his journey as a sinus doctor in Singapore started.

-He came back to Singapore and quickly obtained a Health Sector Development Plan (HSDP) grant from MOH to start Singapore’s first Rhinology laboratory for a more thorough evaluation of sino-nasal disease, including allergy testing, rhinometry, rhinomanometry, nasal smears and ciliary beat frequency.
-He was also involved in the running of the Nose Clinic, Singapore’s first joint clinic between ENT surgeons and allergists.
+He came back to Singapore and quickly obtained a Health Sector Development Plan (HSDP) grant from MOH to start Singapore’s first Rhinology laboratory for a more thorough evaluation of sino-nasal diseases, including allergy testing, rhinometry, rhinomanometry, nasal smears, and ciliary beat frequency.
+Being a sinus specialist in Singapore, he was also involved in the running of the Nose Clinic, Singapore’s first joint clinic between ENT surgeons and allergists.

-Dr Yeak has varied interests and held a concurrent appointment as the first Chief Medical Information Officer for Tan Tock Seng Hospital and helped out as Information Technology Advisor after leaving the hospital.
-He helped design the hospital’s Electronic Medical Record system from scratch to achieve Healthcare Information and Management Systems Society (HIMMS) Level 6, the highest award in Singapore and the region, besides bagging numerous local IT awards.
+As a sinus specialist in Singapore, Dr Yeak has varied interests and held a concurrent appointment as the first Chief Medical Information Officer for Tan Tock Seng Hospital and helped out as Information Technology Advisor after leaving the hospital.
+As a leading sinus doctor in Singapore, Dr Yeak has helped design the hospital’s Electronic Medical Record system from scratch to achieve Healthcare Information and Management Systems Society (HIMSS) Level 6, the highest award in Singapore and the region, besides bagging numerous local IT awards.
 He designed a fully electronic ENT system which is currently being used in TTSH and of course in Amandela ENT.

-Dr Yeak is actively involved in giving back to society and has regularly led medical mission teams to China and Myanmar.
-He has served on the board of the Metropolitan YMCA for many years, chairing the outreach and fund-raising committees and is currently serving as President.
+Even though Dr Yeak has a busy schedule owing to his role as a sinus doctor in Singapore, he is actively involved in giving back to society and has regularly led medical mission teams to China and Myanmar.
+He has served on the board of the Metropolitan YMCA for many years, chairing the outreach and fund-raising committees and then as President.
+He is currently also President of MY world, an anchor operator for childcare in Singapore.
 He is also actively involved in church and has been involved in missions to India and Kenya.
-He chaired the Social Concerns committee and is now chairman of the English Working Committee and Vice-chairman of the Local Church Executive Committee.
+He chaired the English Working Committee and was Vice-chairman of the Local Church Executive Committee.
+He now chairs the Outreach and Social Concerns committee.

-Dr Yeak is married to Elizabeth, an educator and they have 3 children, a girl and 2 boys.
-The older 2 are currently junior doctors working in our restructured hospitals.
+Dr Yeak is married to Elizabeth, an educator and they have three children, a girl, and two boys.
+The older two are currently junior doctors working in our restructured hospitals.
+Contact us today to learn more about Dr Yeak and his sinusitis specialist clinic in Singapore.